1. Definitions and Interpretation

 1.1 The following words and expressions have the following meanings unless inconsistent with the context;

-“Compliance Officer” Nicola Atkinson who can be contact by post at Dynahurst Limited, Ivy House, Milwich, Stafford, ST18 0EG or by email firstname.lastname@example.org
+“Compliance Officer” can be contacted by post at Dynahurst Limited, Ivy House, Milwich, Stafford, ST18 0EG or by email firstname.lastname@example.org

 “Cookies” A small amount of data sent from the server, which is then stored on your computer’s hard disc drive